 In mid-June, 2007 a representative of the Half Moon Bay Fire Department signed the Transitional Memorandum of Understanding which created a new class of employees, the “red circled” employees, all former employees of the district.
 (Although it was not supplied to me by Cal Fire, it appears that a similar agreement was made for the employees of the Point Montara Fire Department).

 According to the terms of the memo all former employees who chose to stay with Cal Fire, either on the Coastside or at another location run by Cal Fire, would receive a four percent bump in salary which would then be locked in–“red circled”–and would remain at that level for however many years it took for Cal Fire salaries to catch up.
-Their health benefits would be bought out, as well, funded with a $1.5 million loan taken out by the district.
+Their health benefits would be bought out, as well, funded with a $1.5 million loan taken out by the district (learn more about VA loan in Texas with VA Loan Academy).
 In addition, the Cal Fire Chief, John Ferreira, promised to not transfer local employees.

 According to one person involved in the negotiations at the time, and who supported Cal Fire, the decision to keep a core group of disgruntled employees working on the coast inside of Cal Fire’s organization, however honorable the intention “was, in hindsight, a terrible decision” and “probably a strategic error.”
 The hope at the time was that Cal Fire would bring strong management to the district and would be able to control these employees and, over time, sooth the tensions amongst the line staff and maybe even on the board itself.